chrishart0/articles-books-notes/Notes/story-pointing.md

 # Stories

+## What are Story points
+Story Points are a relative estimate of effort not an estimate of time.
+The goal of story points is to prevent teams from over committing to work.
 ## How to Estimate a Story (Story Pointing)
-Story Points are a relative estimate of effort not an estimate of time.
-The goal of story points is to allow a team to predict how much work they can get done.

 Stories don't have to be estimated with points, it is often useful to think of stories as t-shirt sizes "s, m, l, xl."
 This helps keep the team from trying to tie story points back to some number of days
 * Example
     * 1 = extra small